 English Language Fellows serve a valuable role in U.S. Embassy programs and in achieving U.S. Department of State diplomatic goals.
-Because of the important part they play, all Fellows receive a generous and comprehensive benefits package which includes:
+Because of the important part they play, all Fellows receive a generous and comprehensive benefits package, which includes:

-The living allowance, which varies from country to country, is designed to cover the cost of reasonable, safe, and comfortable housing (comparable to the standard of living in the country of assignment), food, utilities, and local transportation to and from work for one person.
+The living allowance, which varies from country to country, designed to cover the cost of reasonable, safe, and comfortable housing (comparable to the standard of living in the country of assignment), food, utilities, and local transportation to and from work for one person.

 Health benefit plan

 A supplementary health benefit plan (Accident and Sickness Program for Exchanges/ASPE) for the duration of the fellowship while in the country of assignment.
 To read more about this plan, please click here.